 Start-up Founder requirements

-You can set up a start-up in Austria only if your goal is to establish a company to develop and launch on the market innovative products, services, processing methods or technologies.
+You can set up a start-up in Austria only if your goal is to establish a company to develop and launch innovative products, services, processing methods, or technologies on the market.
 Additional requirements:

 - You submit a consistent business plan for establishing and running that company